 Construction plans have been giving maximum priority to energetic efficiency and passive energy-gain, following the winter garden principle.

-The warm air is induced through conditioning convectors placed along the façade, able to create an additional heat curtain at extreme temperatures (-30°) in combination with mobile sun shelters (a second façade with double thermic function).
+The warm air is induced through conditioning convectors, placed along the façade, able to create an additional heat curtain at extreme temperatures (-30°) in combination with mobile sun shelters (as a second façade with double heat-regulating function).

 The waste-heat from the cooling units is then fed into the heating system.
 The energy of exhausted used air is then withdrawn by an after-cooling register and blown-out at a temperature between -5° and 0°, in order not to endanger the Permafrost, and finally fed to a climate convector via heat pumps.